Inspired by the Abrahamic traditions, NILI represents

 ACTION ALERT — Contact the White House, Secretary of State, and members of Congress

-- Send NILI’s February 28 Letter to Secretary Kerry, with the list of endorsers to the President and to your members of Congress.
+- Send NILI’s August 2014 Statement Welcoming the Ceasefire, with the list of endorsers to the President, Secretary of State Kerry, and to your members of Congress.

 What is NILI?